Best Free Video Downloaders 2026: Top 7 Tested

 Price: Free (30 links/day) | Platform: Windows, Mac, Linux | Site support: ~25 major platforms

-After all my tests, 4K Video Downloader+ remains the most reliable and well-rounded free option for most people.
+After all my tests, 4K Video Downloader+ remains the most well-rounded free option.
 It hits the sweet spot where power meets a clean interface.
-The free version allows 30 downloads per day — enough for any casual user.
+The free tier allows 30 downloads per day, which is more than enough for any casual user.

 Link parsing is accurate.
-It consistently pulled the full resolution list, up to 8K on supported videos, and offered separate audio tracks and subtitles.
-Smart Mode lets you set preferred formats and save locations once, which saves time on repeat downloads.
+It consistently pulled the full resolution list — up to 8K on supported videos — and offered separate audio tracks and subtitles.
+Smart Mode lets you set preferred formats and save locations once, saving time on repeat downloads.
 I downloaded a 4K 60fps test video in 2 minutes, 17 seconds.

 The interface is simple: paste a link, it analyzes, you choose format.
 No confusing tabs, no hidden settings.
-The paid Plus version removes the daily limit and adds proxy support, but I found the free tier more than capable.
+The paid Plus version removes the daily limit and adds proxy support, but the free tier handles most use cases.

 Pros: